challayogeswar/agentforge/REPRODUCIBILITY.md

 ---

-## Final Checklist Before Submission
-`python setup.py` runs without error
-`pytest tests/ -v` → 20/20 passed
-`examples/basic_usage.py` shows all 3 agents working
-Kaggle notebook runs end-to-end with your secret key Total cost = $0

-If all are checked → You are 100% ready for submission! 🎉
+If all are checked → You are 100% ready ! 🎉